aag13/website-crawler/README.md

 Run news.java (this will only work for '/' separated urls)

-*This is just for learning purpose, please use this at your own risk*
+*This is just for learning purpose*